 The overall goal of this procedure, experiment, etc. is to (broadly stated goal).
 (JoVE Intro)

+The overall goal of this methodology is to be able to measure the bending strength of catalysts and to predict how these catalysts hold up to breakage caused by either collision with a surface or stress in a fixed bed.

 B. [Required] Interview Statements (Said by you on camera.
 Don’t forget to smile!)